CraigStuntz/CraigStuntz.github.io/posts/2023-02-23-building-a-synthesizer-glossary.markdown

 a particular problem in the 1980s: How to play one polyphonic synthesizer using an external keyboard or sequencer.
-At one point in time (also during the 80s), it was accurately described as "the local area network with the world's larget installed user base.
+At one point in time (also during the 80s), it was accurately described as "the local area network with the world's larget installed user base."
 It's hard to overstate the effect that MIDI had on music.
 For many, it made "home studios" _possible._ Today it's _still_ in use, almost entirely unchanged, although it's being ever-so-gradually edged out by USB.